Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Despite these benefits, there are some drawbacks to using E10 gasoline in automobiles, including:

-• Decreased Fuel Efficiency: Some drivers may experience a slight decrease in fuel efficiency when using E10 gasoline compared to traditional gasoline.
+• Decreased Fuel Efficiency: Some drivers may experience a slight decrease in when using E10 gasoline compared to traditional gasoline.
 This is due to the lower energy content of ethanol compared to gasoline, which can result in slightly lower miles per gallon.

 • Corrosive Nature: Ethanol, a key component of E10 gasoline, can be corrosive to certain materials used in older vehicles, such as rubber hoses and seals.
 It is important to check with your vehicle manufacturer to ensure that your car is compatible with E10 gasoline to avoid any potential damage.